jhudsl/tidyversecourse/docs/04-dataviz.md

 ### `cowplot`

 Beyond customization within `ggplot2` and labeling points, there are times you'll want to arrange multiple plots together in a single grid, applying a standard theme across all plots.
 This often occurs when you're ready to present or publish your visualizations.
 When you're ready to share and present your work with others, you want to be sure your visualizations are conveying the point you want to convey to your viewer in as simple a plot as possible.
 And, if you're presenting multiple plots, you typically want to ensure that they have a consistent theme from one plot to the next.
-This allows the viewer to focus on the data you're plotting, rather than changes in theme. `cowplot` is a package that assists in this process!
+This allows the viewer to focus on the data you're plotting, rather than changes in theme.
+The `cowplot` package assists in this process!

 #### Theme